VictoriaQ/ventura-blog/content/blog/madrid-pool/index.md

 This API will be our main source.
 More specifically, we will use it with three main objectives:

 * Locate the metro stations, that we will use as center points of our own custom "neighborhoods".
-The reason of using this approach is that we find those custom areas more appropriate for our purpose than the real districts of the city -they have a more similar size and can be used to divide Madrid in pretty regular grid where each square center is a convenient metro stop.
+The reason of using this approach is that we find those custom areas more appropriate for our purpose than the real districts of the city -they have a more similar size and can be used to divide Madrid in a pretty regular grid where each square center is a convenient metro stop.

 * Find positive indicators in each neighborhood, such as similar or complementary businesses, like gyms or supermarkets, that can point to a residential area with the characteristics that we are looking for.